Successful migration to WordPress in 3 easy steps

-We made the decision in January to migrate our website to a WordPress installation, which is the CMS of choice for most blogs.
+I made the decision in January to migrate this website to a WordPress installation, which is the CMS of choice for most blogs.

-This posed a big challenge, mainly because we had been using our in-house CMS to publish content for the past 2 years, meaning our content was tied up in a difficult-to-export format.
+This posed a big challenge, mainly because I had been using our in-house CMS to publish content for the past 2 years, meaning the content was tied up in a difficult-to-export format.

-Still, it allowed me to dig into the nifty and well-developed world of WordPress.
-My magic formula for a WordPress migration, in a nutshell:
+Still, it allowed me to dig into the far more well-developed world of WordPress.
+My formula for a WordPress migration, in a nutshell:

 Depending on how you are blogging already, you may be able to save an export which can be loaded into WordPress with a plugin (see Importing Content on the WordPress wiki).

-We adapted our site from the ‘Skittlish’ theme, which has also been ported to WordPress.
+I adapted the site from the ‘Skittlish’ theme, which has also been ported to WordPress.
 Every theme carries some baggage, so I highly suggest rolling up your sleeves and opening wp-content/themes on your blog.

 All non-feature modifications are done in WordPress via themes, so keep tweaking it until you’re happy, or get a designer to put together a theme that suits your needs.

-I link between blog posts a lot, and breaking these links would be mind-numbing to clean up after (and a SEO sin).
+I link between blog posts a lot, and breaking these links would leave a huge backlog of things to fix later (not to mention being an SEO sin).
 Using the import method above, I used article titles which matched the old permalinks.

-WordPress then lets you configure permalinks to use this field, replicating the old behavior and keeping everybody happy.
+WordPress then lets you configure permalinks to use this field, replicating the old behavior and keeping the links unmodified.

 Wrap-up